sem CLI Reference#

 The sem attach

 session.
-This allows you to explore and inspect the state of jobs.
+This allows you to explore and inspect the state of a job.

 When the job ends, the SSH session will automatically end and the SSH connection will be closed.